ghubb00/ghubb00.github.io/_pages/about.md

   - /about.html
 ---

-I am a current second-year medical student (M2) at Eastern Virginia Medical School passionate about healthcare and medical education.
+Gregory Hubbard is current second-year medical student (M2) at Eastern Virginia Medical School passionate about healthcare and medical education.
 Previous background in software development and computational research.

 Academic Activity
 ======